Aiden-Peace300/c0723-code-solutions/react-rendering-lists/react-rendering-lists-quiz-notes.md

   we want to dynamically create a list when you notice the same property or element in a data stucture

-- Why is it important for React components to be data-driven? allows us to use dynamic and user interface that will respond to changes
+- Why is it important for React components to be data-driven? allows us to use dynamic interact with the user interface so that the component can respond to changes

+  data-driven means when changing data causes my browser to change

 - Where in the component code would a list of React components typically be built? in the return statement